ZilantRobotics/innopolis_vtol_dynamics/README.md

 make px4_fmu-v5_default upload
 ```

-You you want to use SITL, don't forget to add these lines to your `.bashrc` file, don't forget to change `~/PX4-Autopilot` to your actual Firmware path
+If you want to use SITL, don't forget to add these lines to your `.bashrc` file, don't forget to change `~/PX4-Autopilot` to your actual Firmware path

 ```
 source ~/catkin_ws/devel/setup.bash    # (optional)